 25% General Stock Relief on Income Tax

 All farmers are allowed a relief on income tax of 25% on the increase in value of trading stock and work-in-progress at the end of the accounting period over and above the opening value.
-This long standing measure was extended until 31 December 2015.
+This long standing measure continues to be extended.

 100% Stock Relief on Income Tax for Certain Young Trained Farmers